noorkhokhar99/NewsGuardian/README.md

 ## Features

-- **Real-Time Analysis:** Analyze news articles in real-time using Phi-2 and GPT-4.
+- **Real-Time Analysis:** Analyze news articles in real-time using Phi-2 .
 - **Fact-Checking:** Fact-check claims and statements against a database of verified sources.
 - **Contextualization:** Provide users with additional context and background information.
-- **Text-to-Speech Integration:** Generate audio summaries of news articles for accessibility.

 ## How it Works

 1. **Input:** Users input a news article URL or text into the NewsGuardian interface.
-2. **Analysis:** NewsGuardian utilizes Phi-2 and GPT-4 to analyze the content.
+2. **Analysis:** NewsGuardian utilizes Phi-2 to analyze the content.
 3. **Verification:** Cross-references the information against a database of verified sources.
 4. **Output:** Generates a comprehensive report summarizing the analysis and highlighting any misinformation detected.